nancyordor/chat-app/README.md

 # chat-app
-Attempt to used socket.io to create an app that sends messages
+A chat app using  socket.io to create an app that sends messages

 Run `npm install socket.io` to get the node_modules